jeremyraby/courseNotes/courseNotes/statistics/statistics.md

 - A sample is used to draw inferences about the population.
   - Samples are generally more practical to test than entire populations
   - to count quantitative sample sizes in Excel, use `=COUNT()` or `=COUNTA()` for qualititative samples
+  - Data from a sample can be just as good as if you had surveyed the population, so long as the sample is *representative*
+    - If you're studying students at a school and only include males ages 18-20, you're leaving out all the females as well as anyone older than 20.
+Instead, you'd want your sample to have the same percentage of males and females as are in the population, as well as the same percentages of ages/employment statuses/full or part time students, etc.

 ### Definitions